samathaluca/fallen/README.md

 - parents and carers may be come motivated to reach out for the help earlier.
 Identification/connections through reading  success stories may help them gain hope.
 -Addiction is often accompanies by antisocial sleep patterns which further isolate the user and make access to help more difficult.

-Part of the strategy it aimed at assessing and collecting evidence of how intervention and stopping addiction escalating, ultimately benefits addicts, their famillies, their communites and the wider society thereby evidencing that funding should shift focus towards prevention rather than cure.
+Part of the strategy is aimed at assessing and collecting evidence of how intervention and stopping addiction escalating, ultimately benefits addicts, their famillies, their communites and the wider society thereby evidencing that funding should shift focus towards prevention rather than cure.

 Knowledge that many currently treatments available are for the later stages of addiction when the addict has become a threat to themselves or others.
 Little funding is available for prevention.